-Make a transition plan
+Making a transition plan

-A transition plan is a set of activities and strategies designed to help your child adjust successfully to school.
+A transition plan is a set of activities and strategies designed to help your autistic child adjust successfully to school.
 You develop a transition plan with your child’s early intervention service, preschool teacher and primary school staff.

 A transition plan might include:

 - a profile of your child, including your child’s strengths and interests, health, medical and therapy reports, and current medical and therapy needs